-- Have or have had areas of darkened skin, including skin discoloration (hyperpigmentation). - Have or have had depression, or suicidal thoughts or behavior. - Have kidney problems. - Are pregnant or planning to become pregnant.
+- have or have had areas of darkened skin, including skin discoloration (hyperpigmentation). - have or have had depression, or suicidal thoughts or behavior. - have had a prior allergic reaction to setmelanotide or any of the ingredients in IMCIVREE. - have kidney problems. - are pregnant or planning to become pregnant.
 Losing weight while pregnant may harm your unborn baby.
 Your healthcare provider may stop your treatment with IMCIVREE if you become pregnant.
-Tell your healthcare provider if you become pregnant or think you might be pregnant during treatment with IMCIVREE. - Are breastfeeding or plan to breastfeed.
+Tell your healthcare provider if you become pregnant or think you might be pregnant during treatment with IMCIVREE. - are breastfeeding or plan to breastfeed.
 It is not known if IMCIVREE passes into your breastmilk.
 You should not breastfeed during treatment with IMCIVREE.